Find out more

 Sometimes natural and over-the-counter therapies are not enough and it is necessary to take prescription medications.
-You should tell your Dr and pharmacist about all natural and prescription medicines you are taking so that they can check for any conflicts.
+You should tell your G.P, pharmacist and consultant about all natural and prescription medicines you are taking so that they can check for any conflicts.

-You may have to try several until you find the one, which works best for you.
+You may have to try several until you find the one that works best for you.
 Side effects may include headaches, dizziness, flushing or low blood pressure.
-To try and avoid side effects it is recommended to start on a lower dose for a few days and go up to the full dose gradually.
+To try and avoid side effects, it is recommended to start on a lower dose for a few days and go up to the full dose gradually.

 These drugs relax and open small blood vessels in your hands and feet, decreasing the frequency and severity of attacks in most people with Raynaud's.
 These drugs can also help heal digital ulcers.
 Examples include nifedipine (Afeditab CR, Procardia), amlodipine (Norvasc), felodipine (Plendil) and Diltiazem.

 Some doctors prescribe a drug that relaxes blood vessels (vasodilator), such as nitroglycerin cream applied to the base of your fingers to help heal skin ulcers.
 Some vasodilators commonly used to treat other conditions, including the high blood pressure drug losartan (Cozaar), the erectile dysfunction medication sildenafil (Viagra, Revatio), the antidepressant medication fluoxetine (Prozac, Sarafem), and a class of medications called prostaglandins, may relieve the symptoms of Raynaud's.

 These help relax blood vessels.
 ACE inhibitors prevent an enzyme in your body from producing angiotensin II, a substance in your body that narrows your blood vessels and releases hormones that can restrict blood vessels.

 This is a group of drugs called HMG CoA reductase inhibitors, beta-blockers or "statins."